complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/skip-logic.md

 - The aggregated result is then evaluated in terms of if the intent is to describe when to **show** the stage, or when to **skip** the stage.
 - Based on this, the stage will either be shown or skipped.

+## Adding Skip Logic to a Stage

+To add skip logic to a stage, open it from the timeline view, and click "Use skip logic" to expand the section.

+{% include nc-image src="./assets/img/key-concepts/skip-logic/skip-logic-section.png" caption="The skip logic section in a stage editor" %}

+To disable skip logic for a stage, click the toggle at the top of this section.

+You can see which stages have skip logic enabled by looking for the skip logic icon next to the stage on the timeline.

+{% include nc-image src="./assets/img/key-concepts/skip-logic/skip-icon.png" caption="Stage showing the skip logic icon in the timeline view" %}

 ## Skip Logic Rules

 Constructing rules is the most fundamental part of creating skip logic.
 There are various types of rule, depending on the network entity that is being targeted: